 Q: Does Gallaudet have an official AAUP Chapter?

 A: Yes.
-We were recognized by the National AAUP in March, 2021.
-As of December 2022, we had 52 dues-paying members, representing 30% of the faculty.
+We were recognized as an advocacy chapter by the National AAUP in March, 2021.
+As of December 2023, we had 72 dues-paying members, representing 43% of Gallaudet’s 165 voting faculty.

 Q: What issues does the Gallaudet AAUP focus on?

-A: At our first meeting as an official chapter, we unanimously voted to focus on salary and compensation.
-This includes the loss of General Pay Increases (GPIs) and Merit Increases (MIs).
-These used to happen annually before 2009.
+A: At our first meeting as an official chapter in 2021, we unanimously voted to focus on salary and compensation.
+This includes the loss of cost-of-living adjustments (COLAs) and merit increases (MIs).
+These happened annually before 2009 (14 years ago).
 Up until 2009, Gallaudet faculty salaries were above average for the Washington, DC area.
-However, because of the loss of regular merit increases and general pay increases since 2009, Gallaudet has become one of the lowest-paying universities in the DC area.
+However, because of the loss of regular cost-of-living adjustments and merit increases since 2009, Gallaudet is now the lowest-paying university for faculty in the DC area.

-Q: How is the AAUP different from UF Governance?
+Q: How is the AAUP different from Faculty Governance?

-A: UF Governance is an integral part of Gallaudet’s daily operations and has broad responsibilities.
+A: We aim to work together.
+Faculty Governance is an integral part of Gallaudet’s daily operations and has broad responsibilities.
 AAUP is an external advocacy organization that focuses on the narrower issues of faculty well-being, shared governance, and academic freedom.
-Our goal is to work with UF Governance and the administration on these issues.
+Faculty Governance has been working hard on the salary issue for longer than we have, but they need help!
+Our goal is to work with Faculty Governance and the administration on these issues.
+As an external organization, we have access to external resources, such as the legal teams of the National AAUP/AFT to help in our efforts.

 Q: I am faculty and have a meeting with an administrator about my job.
 Can the AAUP represent me?

 A: Yes!
 This is one of the benefits of joining the Gallaudet AAUP.
-We can send one of our Executive Committee members to high-stakes meetings that you have with administrators, for example, employment negotiations, disciplinary meetings, or reporting an incident.
+We can send one of our executive committee members to high-stakes meetings that you have with administrators.
+These include employment negotiations, disciplinary meetings, or whistleblowing / reporting an incident.

 Q: Is joining the AAUP expensive?